anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 style, the first letter of every word, except the first word, composing a name is capitalized.
-This convention was adopted to visually separate the namespace from the name, with an underscore between them.
+This convention was adopted to visually separate the namespace from the name, with an underscore between them (e.g., "example_someData").
 Extension authors are encouraged to use camel casing for JSON names defined in extensions.

 # Usage with HTTP